mitosis-project/vmitosis-asplos21-artifact/README.md

 make install lkml
 ```

-It's best to compile it on the machine runnig Mitosis-Linux.
+It's best to compile it on the machine runnig vMitosis-Linux.
 ```
 make vmitosis-page-table-dump
 ```